 - Affably Evil: To the spectators, at least, and he is happy to pamper the seedlings who survived his ordeals.

 - Agent Peacock: He's emotive, vain, flouncy, a lover of sweets, and some of his clothes wouldn't look out of place in Versailles.
 He's also a dead eye with his pistol, runs a staff that would be a Quirky Miniboss Squad in their own right, and administers his Seedlings ruthlessly.
-It's implied that he's a master of at least one Arcanum, and his Character Blog reveals that he's trained in Forces, despite it being the hardest Arcanum for an Acanthus to learn.
+It's implied that he's a master of at least one Arcanum, and he's demonstrated mastery of Forces, which takes grueling training and tutelage for any Acanthus to manage.

 - Anything That Moves: Word of God is that he's into anyone and everything.
 Except revenants.
 No hugs for revenants.

 - Badass Adorable: Do not be fooled by the golden curls, it invites only defeat and disappointment.

 - Berserk Button: If you damage his paintings he will get very angry.

 - Blue and Orange Morality: As with most mages who have forgotten the nuances of the sleeping world.
 Amical is an interesting example because he sincerely believes that he is doing good and is offended when the Seedlings accuse him of evil.